-Women all over the world have for years now used pads (disposable or reusable cloth pads) or tampons when it came to collecting their menstrual fluid.
-Tampons or pads are also used to protect your clothing from being stained and since this is a time when women have a choice of using either, the introduction of menstruation cups has provided them with yet another option.
+People all over the world have for years been pads (disposable or reusable cloth pads) or tampons when it came to collecting their menstrual fluid.
+Tampons or pads are also used to protect your clothing from being stained.

 How, here’s why menstrual cups are so awesome:

 Most of these menstrual cups have been designed for long term use and some models like the Keeper (made of Latex instead of silicone) can even last for a decade or longer.
 Regular ones from silicone usually have a life-span of 5-10 years, assuming proper care and cleaning.